 - Copies of any prescriptions (medical supplies, prescription medications, glasses etc)

-- Health/travel insurance details and contact
+- Health/Travel Insurance details and contact

-- Proof of vaccinations (polio, yellow fever, Covid-19)
+- Proof of vaccinations (polio, Yellow Fever, Covid-19)

-Small First Aid / Travel Medical Kit
+Small First Aid – Emergency Travel Medical Kit

-- Emergency First Aid Kit.
 Depending on how thorough your travel medical kit and packing list is, it can be advantageous to take a small emergency kit.

 This should include items like bandaids, a bandage and anything you might need in a minor emergency.